Student COVID-19 Vaccination

 All students are eligible to receive the COVID-19 vaccine.

-Getting your vaccine is easy - and over 17,000 University of Arizona students have already been vaccinated so far.
-COVID-19 vaccines are safe, effective, and our best shot to end the pandemic.
+Getting your vaccine is easy - and over 23,000 University of Arizona students have already been vaccinated so far.
+COVID-19 vaccines are safe, effective, and free.
 We strongly encourage vaccination to protect yourself and the community.

 Other Options For Getting A Vaccine: